ceshanemcp/STFCSpreadSheets/README.md

 # STFC Spread Sheets

+# DS9ArcRewards.xlsx
+The spreadsheet included has the basics that I have used to estimating how I will use my Event Store loot.
+I am currently Lvl39 and this is for what I have available in my event store rn.

 # Arc5Rewards.xlsx
 The spreadsheet included has the basics that I have used to estimating how I will use my Event Store loot.
 I am currently Lvl34 and this is for what I have available in my event store rn.